VTV1

-VTV1 is a state-owned Vietnamese-language news channel and also the first television channel of Vietnam Television.
-It has evolved from a general news, sports, and entertainment outlet to a 24/7 all-news station since the 1990s when other VTV channels were introduced.
+VTV1 is a news, commentary, and general affairs television channel by Vietnam Television (VTV).
+It is the oldest channel operated by VTV.
+The channel focuses on news and commentary programs produced by the station's News Department, with news bulletins and features aimed at delivering up-to-date information to viewers, while also playing a leading role in the propaganda and public opinion shaping efforts of the Communist Party of Vietnam and the Government of Vietnam.
+In addition, at certain times, VTV1 also dedicates a portion of its airtime to broadcasting other general affairs programs of VTV.

-On June 15, 2011, VTV1 shifted to a 24/7 channel offering news, politics, and current affairs.
+On June 15, 2011, VTV1 shifted to a 24/7 channel, offering news, politics, and current affairs.

-VTV1 is seen as one of the "essential television channels" in Vietnam, legally required to be distributed by television providers in the country.
+VTV1 is seen as one of the "essential television channels" in Vietnam, legally required to be carried by all television providers in the country.
 As a government-controlled channel, it primarily airs news and content favorable to the Vietnamese government.

 History

 Vietnam Television started broadcasting on September 7, 1970, with technical support from Cuba.
 In late July 1992, the channel started broadcasting an English-language news service catering foreigners in the country.
-Its morning program, Chào buổi sáng, started on March 31, 1997.
+Its breakfast program, Chào buổi sáng, was launched on March 31, 1997.